While office tenants work from home, industrial tenants are still at work, thank goodness

 In these unprecedented times, we understand that every industrial tenant is unique, and each company requires a custom solution.
 Our clients appreciate the ability to have a confidential conversation with us as we bring an arsenal of elevated tenant-centric services, helping them make smart real estate decisions in uncertain times.
 Trust Hughes Marino to be your strategic partner every step of the way.
 We can get through this together.

-Mike Paleo is a vice president of Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
+Mike Paleo is a senior vice president of Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
 Contact Mike at 1-844-662-6635 or firstname.lastname@example.org to learn more.